benrlodge/google-fonts-live-website-previewer/README.md

  - Links to google fonts on chosen fonts
  - Deep linking (e.g. query string) of selections made.
  - Options object:
-   - limit which fonts are displayed as options
+   - Limit which fonts are displayed as options
+   - Default Script (e.g. Latin, Vietnamese, Hebrew), and limit type of scripts
-   - custom google api url (eg if you want to host yourself)
+   - Custom google api url (eg if you want to host yourself)
+   - Position of the app (e.g. top-left (current default), top-right, bottom-left, bottom-right)